vegabook/blxx/README.md

 Access the Bloomberg API from Elixir.
 Live and historic data.
 Suitable for terminal and B-Pipe users.

 This is a heavy work in progress.
-However it does now handle live subscriptions which show up as constantly updating streams.
-Also all the historic reference request types are catered for amongst others:
+The Elixir-side API is under heavy experimental development and is not stable.
+All Bloomberg functionality however is now present, and can be perused for inspiration.

 * Ticker data request (streaming prices)
 * Bar data request (streaming OHLC)